MicrosoftDocs/win32/desktop-src/tablet/using-the-recognizers-collection.md

-﻿---
-Description: 'If you use multiple recognizers, you can use the Recognizers collection to list available recognizers and enable a user to select from among them.' ms.assetid: '1b89def0-3491-42da-9138-5280002e447a'
-title: Using the Recognizers Collection
 ---
+Description: If you use multiple recognizers, you can use the Recognizers collection to list available recognizers and enable a user to select from among them. ms.assetid: 1b89def0-3491-42da-9138-5280002e447a
+title: Using the Recognizers Collection ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Using the Recognizers Collection

-If you use multiple recognizers, you can use the [**Recognizers**](inkrecognizers-collection.md) collection to list available recognizers and enable a user to select from among them.
-A **Recognizers** collection checks for installed recognizers, queries the attributes of the [**Recognizer**](iinkrecognizer.md) objects, and stores the results.
+If you use multiple recognizers, you can use the [**Recognizers**](/windows/win32/msinkaut/?branch=master) collection to list available recognizers and enable a user to select from among them.
+A **Recognizers** collection checks for installed recognizers, queries the attributes of the [**Recognizer**](/windows/win32/msinkaut/nn-msinkaut-iinkrecognizer?branch=master) objects, and stores the results.
 Applications can use the **Recognizers** collection to display a list of available recognizers without loading each recognizer DLL.

 > [!Note]
-> The [**Recognizers**](inkrecognizers-collection.md) collection uses the system registry to check for both Microsoft recognizers and third-party recognizers.
+> The [**Recognizers**](/windows/win32/msinkaut/?branch=master) collection uses the system registry to check for both Microsoft recognizers and third-party recognizers.